gonium/SightProxy/README.md

 ### To do:

 Currently this is a proof of concept.
-Next it needs to make an onward connection to the original device rfcomm service and forward the data both ways.
+Next it needs to log the data properly.